 Most item fields are optional:

-The 6-7 required fields are all that are necessary to generate bid sheets, award items to the winners/buyers and process the sales transactions:
+Only 6-7 item fields are required to generate bid sheets, award items to winners/buyers, and process sales transactions.
+They include:

 - Donor (defaults to first on list)